 Netflix’s HR motto is, “putting people over procedures.”
 The concept isn’t a novel one, but even the simplest of concepts are often overlooked by businesses.
 However, Netflix maintains an adherence to values by continuously encouraging employees to uphold and assess themselves against it.

-One such creative HR policy is Netflix’s approach to employee leaves - an initiative that is part of their commitment to encouraging employee freedom and responsibility.
+One such innovative HR practices is Netflix’s approach to employee paid time off - an initiative that is part of their commitment to encouraging employee freedom and responsibility.
 Rather than the traditional set annual leave policies that companies adhere to, the employees at Netflix are simply instructed to take holidays according to their own discretion - as long as it doesn’t cause harm to the business.

 Similarly, under the parental leave policy, there is no set amount of time allocated for parents to issue their leave.
 They are given the freedom to return to work whenever they feel that they and their new baby are ready.